-Support Our Students: Advocate for the Health Sciences Education Building
+Health Sciences Education Building Receives Funding

-The University of Minnesota’s health sciences schools form one of the nation’s great Academic Health Centers (AHC).
+The University of Minnesota’s health sciences schools forms one of the nation’s great Academic Health Centers (AHC).
 As part of the AHC, our patient-centered teams at the Medical School collaborate across the health professions to produce fundamental advances in care for individuals and communities, and we educate and train students to meet our state’s growing and rapidly changing health care needs.

 Sixty-two hundred health science students are educated at the University of Minnesota each year and a facility is needed to support interdisciplinary team-based learning and care.

 The Health Sciences Education Center (HSEC) will provide interprofessional and interactive learning, as well as the access to technology and simulation that is critical to training the next generation of health care providers.
 This building is crucial to the success and safety of students, the healthcare industry, and most importantly, our patients.
+Thanks to the State of Minnesota, the University of Minnesota has secured the funding needed to build the educational facility.

 - Construct and renovate educational facilities